powerbi-tech/AdManager-API-NodeJS/Readme.md

 ## Pre-requisites

-- yarn package manager is used in this application to manage the packages.
-Make sure you have yarn installed globally on your machine.```language
+- **yarn** package manager is used in this application to manage the packages.
+Make sure you have **yarn** installed globally on your machine.

 `npm install yarn -g`